pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   - `max_read_timeout`: The maximum waiting time (in seconds) to read new experience data.
 If exceeded, an incomplete batch will be returned directly.
 Only take effect when `storage_type` is `queue`.
 Default is 1800 seconds (30 minutes).
   - `use_priority_queue`: Only take effect when `storage_type` is `queue`.
 If set to `True`, the queue will be a priority queue, which allows for prioritizing certain experiences over others.
 Default is `False`.
   - `reuse_cooldown_time`: Only take effect when `storage_type` is `queue` and `use_priority_queue` is `True`.
 If set, it specifies the cooldown time (in seconds) for reusing experiences.
 If not specified, the default value is `None`, meaning experiences can not be reused.
-- `sft_warmup_dataset`: Optional dataset used for pre-training (SFT warmup).
-Its configuration is similar to the `experience_buffer`, but only for SFT usage.
+- `auxiliary_buffers`: Optional buffers used for trainer.
+It is a dictionary where each key is the buffer name and the value is the buffer configuration.
+Each buffer configuration is similar to the `experience_buffer`.
-- `sft_warmup_steps`: Number of steps to use SFT warm-up before RL begins.

 ---